 🗒 Substitutions

-- Broth: Chicken broth adds flavor, but vegetable broth or even turkey broth (great around the holidays!) can be swapped in.
+- Broth: Chicken broth adds the most flavor, but vegetable or turkey broth both work-especially around the holidays.

-- Milk: If you don’t have milk, try half-and-half, cream, or an unsweetened non-dairy option like oat milk.
+- Milk: No milk?
+Use half-and-half, cream, or an unsweetened non-dairy option like oat milk.

-- Butter: Margarine or olive oil will still give you richness in the stuffing.
+- Butter: Margarine or olive oil will still give you that richness.

-- Add-ins: Don’t want cranberries?
-Skip them or replace with chopped apples, cooked sausage, or mushrooms for a savory twist.
+- Add-ins: Skip the cranberries or swap in chopped apples, cooked sausage, or mushrooms for a more savory twist.

 Yes.
 Assemble the stuffed chicken breasts earlier in the day, cover, and refrigerate.
 Bake just before serving.
 Add 5-10 minutes to the baking time if going from fridge to oven.